awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 Amazon Machine Learning: The information needed to interpret the input data for a machine learning model, including attribute names and their assigned data types, and the names of special attributes\.

 **score cut\-off value**<a name="score-cut-off-value"></a>
-Amazon Machine Learning: A binary classification models output a score that ranges from 0 to 1\.
+Amazon Machine Learning: A binary classification model outputs a score that ranges from 0 to 1\.
 To decide whether an observation should be classified as 1 or 0, you pick a classification threshold, or cut\-off, and Amazon ML compares the score against it\.
 Observations with scores higher than the cut\-off are predicted as target equals 1, and scores lower than the cut\-off are predicted as target equals 0\.

 **SCP**
 See [service control policy](#service-control-policy).